|

 31% of doctors entering the NHS were trained outside the UK.

-national insurance than they consume in benefits and public services".
+and national insurance than they consume in benefits and public

-encouraged delegates and UNISON 1.3 million members to use UNISON's
+Pauline encouraged delegates and UNISON 1.3 million members to

 Finally, Pauline thanked all in UNISON for giving

-to serve UNISON, together with her NEC team and she hoped that delegates
+privilege to serve UNISON, together with her NEC team and she

 top